HypDAE: Hyperbolic Diffusion Autoencoders for Hierarchical Few-shot Image Generation: Experiment

-\textbf{Ablation Study.} Two ablation studies assess the impact of the stochastic encoder and hyperbolic embedding radius on few-shot image quality and diversity.
-As shown in \cref{fig: Subcodes}, the similarity between generated images and a reference image is adjustable via the encoding strength of the stochastic encoder; encoding more information increases similarity but reduces diversity.
-Additionally, \cref{tab: ablation} illustrates how $r_\mathbb{D}$ influences image quality and diversity: smaller radii produce higher diversity but can shift category (high-level attributes).
-Optimal fidelity and diversity balance for few-shot generation is achieved at $r_\mathbb{D} \approx 5.5$.
+Three ablation studies assess the impact of the stochastic encoder and hyperbolic embedding radius on few-shot image quality and diversity.
+As shown in \cref{fig: Subcodes}, the stochastic encoder regulates the similarity between generated and reference images, where stronger encoding enhances similarity at the cost of diversity. \Cref{tab: ablation} further demonstrates that the hyperbolic embedding radius $r_\mathbb{D}$ affects image quality and diversity—smaller radii increase diversity but may alter high-level attributes.
+The optimal trade-off is observed at $r_\mathbb{D} \approx 5.5$.
+Additionally, \cref{tab: ablation_radii} reveals that identity shifts toward perturbed images when $r_\mathbb{D}<4.5$, as measured by CLIP-S (CLIP similarity between generated images and reference images) and CLIP-P (CLIP similarity between generated images and perturbed images).